steinnes/pykubeks/README.md

 This is a fork of the pykube which is no longer maintained.

+If you are interested in who brought this lovely little library into the world, please check out [The Kel Project](https://github.com/kelproject).

 The reason for this fork is to release the AWS EKS support I wrote for the original project, before it was abandoned.

+So the new name `pykubeks` is a portmanteau of `pykube` and `EKS`.

 ## Features